Pearly Peperomia (Peperomia columella) Indoor Care, Propagation and Common Problems

 Watering

-Water Pearly Peperomia liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Pearly Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Significantly cut down on watering during the cold season to keep the soil barely moist as growth is minimal at this time.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and eventual death of the plant.
+Learn more on how to water houseplants the right way.

 Light Requirements